tomattone/next-email-api/README.md

 <br />

-# Send a e-mail with attachments
+# Send an e-mail with attachments

 ```http
 POST /email-attach